 Manage hardware token authenticators

-Users assigned a hardware token can authenticate using a dynamic password (a number generated by the hard token device) in response to an Identity as a Service challenge.
-When using RADIUS authentication, tokens support PAP/CHAP/MSCHAP and EAP .
+Users assigned a hardware token can authenticate using a dynamic password (a number generated by the hardware token device) in response to an IDaaS challenge.
+When using RADIUS authentication, tokens support PAP/CHAP/MSCHAP and EAP.

-- Legacy Tokens—Entrust AT Mini Tokens for customers who use Entrust Legacy tokens and are migrating from Entrust Identity Enterprise to Identity as a Service.
+- Legacy Tokens.
+Entrust AT Mini Tokens for customers who use Entrust Legacy tokens and are migrating from Entrust Identity Enterprise to IDaaS.
 See Modify legacy token settings

 Using TokenCR hardware tokens